Create a Drawing Application using Python Tkinter

 Introduction

-Python offers excellent capabilities for building a drawing application with various features.
-In this article, we will walk through the process of developing a dynamic drawing application using Python.
+In this article, we will develop a dynamic drawing application in Python using the Tkinter library.
 We will build this application with the following features in the menu bar:

 1. Brush Selection